Cockfighting: Philippines

-On March 14, 2020, the Department of the Interior and Local Government (DILG) announced that cockfighting is temporarily banned in the Philippines due to the prohibition of mass gatherings amid the coronavirus pandemic and community quarantines across the Philippines.

-Davao City Mayor Sara Duterte banned cockfighting in Davao City since April 16, 2020, also due to the coronavirus pandemic.

-The Philippines has deep cultural roots connected to cockfighting that goes back to ancient times.
-It can be said that the Filipinos brought a major wave of cockfighting over to Hawaii when the Filipinos first arrived, even though it was widely condemned by locals of the area.
+The Philippines has deep cultural roots connected to cockfighting, which date back to ancient times.
+Filipinos brought cockfighting to Hawaii in a major wave when they first arrived, even though it was widely condemned by locals.

-The popularity of cockfighting in the Philippines has extended into the digital space, with the advent of online sabong or e-sabong.
+The popularity of cockfighting in the Philippines has extended into the digital space with the advent of online sabong, or e-sabong.
 This virtual iteration allows enthusiasts to participate in and bet on cockfights via internet streaming.
-The surge in online cockfighting has been significantly facilitated by the integration of modern technologies, particularly through online casino platforms that host these events.
+The surge in online cockfighting has been facilitated by modern technologies, particularly through online casino platforms that host these events.
 The Philippines is the only country in the world that accepts online betting on cockfighting.
 There are reports of revenues being in the billions of dollars.
 Some politicians have sought to ban apps like GCash, arguing that they have played a crucial role by offering a convenient and secure method for placing bets and managing transactions online.